 Their sustainability is also an alluring characteristic which answers to consumers increasing ecological awareness.
 In many cases, the facestock used for P-S labeling is made of recycled materials and many of the adhesives used for their fabrication does not interfere with the recycling process.

 Methods for Pressure-Sensitive Label Application

-There are three basic types of labeling methods used for PS labeling: wipe-on, air-blow, and tamp-blow, however when working with rotary labeling systems it is most common to use the wipe-on method.
+There are three basic types of labeling methods used to apply pressure-sensitive labels: wipe-on, air-blow, and tamp-blow, however when working with rotary labeling systems it is most common to use the wipe-on method.